Council staff ask drivers to be careful as badly injured deer runs into building

 If you are involved in a collision involving a deer, you can report it to Essex Police – although this is not a legal requirement.

-Advice for motorists on reducing the chances of an accident involving a deer can be found on the Government website.
+You can find advice for motorists on reducing the chances of an accident involving a deer.